TechFrance2/Rollodex/README.md

 ### IBG
 Right now the as of 02/02/2021 the build will not render the placholder of data as this is not secure and will not be rendered in build until the data is replaced with a new GET HTTPS
-I would prefer to use as needed.
+I would prefer to use as needed |  https://harrismbrad.github.io/Rollodex

 ### `yarn build` fails to minify